 These young people, who seem to have matured overnight, justifiably pointed out that white schools, with their better educational and sporting facilities, were wellequipped to produce better educated matriculants and sportsmen.

-So the boycott also had to pave the way for sportsmen to become the equals of their white counterparts.
+So the boycott also had to pave the way for sportsreflect on past events

+and provide the basic

+skills required for constructive participation

+in various areas of in-

+· Lay the groundwork

+in our history.

+men to become the equals of their white counterparts.
 They, therefore, felt that the temporary disappearance of schools' sport should also be seen as part of their struggle for equal education.
 People who thought that school sport would be resumed, now that the Committee of 81 has called off the boycott, will have to wait until next year to see the scholars on the sports fields again, because it would be impossible to play all the various winter sport matches before the end of the year.
 One should also realise that SACOS president Hassan Howa was right when he said "The teachers have a lot of leeway to make up, therefore, it is understandable that we will have no schools' sport this year."
-So we will have to wait until next summer before we can see places like Athlone Stadium filled with excited students, who will be urging their athletes Spring follow-up to awareness programme SPRING SCHOOL similar to the successful Winter School held during the June school holidays is being planned in Mitchell's Plain for Sep- The Winter School was held in the local Anglican Church Hall in Mitchell's Plain, It was initiated by Inter-Youth, an association of various youth clubs in the area.
-It was felt that the awareness programmes held at schools had heightened the sociopolitical interest of some students and had introduced others to unfamiliar concepts and idealogies which could only be dealt with in a very superficial manner due to the conditions existing at The time was ripe for a more in-depth study of the economic and political dynamics of South Africa.
-PLANNING A great deal of planning went into the preparation of the talks relating to the topics, specifically bearing in mind: The knowledge of the participants - i.e.
+So we will have to wait until next summer before we can see places like Athlone Stadium filled with excited students, who will be urging their athletes Spring follow-up to awareness programme SPRING SCHOOL similar to the successful Winter School held during the June school holidays is being planned in Mitchell's Plain for September.
+The Winter School was held in the local Anglican Church Hall in Mitchell's Plain.
+It was initiated by Inter-Youth, an association of various youth clubs in the area. awareness programmes held at schools had heightened the sociopolitical interest of some students and had introduced others to unfamiliar concepts and idealogies which could only be dealt with in a very superficial manner due to the conditions existing at schools.
+It was felt that the The time was ripe for a more in-depth study of the economic and political dynamics of South Africa.
+PLANNING A great deal of planning went into the preparation of the talks relating to the topics, specifically bearing in mind: · The knowledge of the participants - i.e. what they knew.

-what they knew Their understanding

-and perception of words, concepts.
-Their mental skills

-and academic abilities.
+· Their understanding and perception of words, concepts. - Their mental skills and academic abilities. - Their expectations.

-Their expectations.

-The purpose of the Winter School was to: Be informative.
-Provide opportunities for discussion.
+The purpose of the Winter School was to: